oppia/creator-documentation/docs/creators/end-an-exploration.rst

 Recommend an exploration
 ========================

-When ending your exploration you can also recommend up to three explorations for the learner to try next.
+When ending your exploration, you can also recommend up to three explorations for the learner to try next.
 When customizing your End Exploration interaction:

 1. Select **Add Exploration ID**
 2. Enter the ID of each recommended exploration